-Another South Korean company, LG may not be as massive as Samsung, but thanks to its OLED display technology, it has minimal competition when it comes to top-of-the-line picture performance.
+Another South Korean company, LG may not be as massive as the tried-and-true Samsung TV, but thanks to its OLED TV display technology, it has minimal competition when it comes to top-of-the-line picture performance.

 Operating system: WebOS

-LG recently debuted an open-source webOS platform to encourage developers to work together and create more apps for the operating system.
 As with Tizen, webOS allows users to screen share (using Miracast), though that ability is limited to Android devices and Windows computers.
-The most recent update added VR capability to webOS, in case you’ve got any 360-degree videos or photos you’d like to view.
+The 5.0 update added VR capability to webOS, in case you’ve got any 360-degree videos or photos you’d like to view.

 Calling card: OLED

-OLED — Organic LED — is the premier display technology today.
-OLED panels are capable of reaching black levels never before seen, with better contrast across the board, and because the pixels themselves light up, OLED televisions boast quicker response times (and less lag) than other types of displays.
+OLED — Organic Light Emitting Diode — is the premier display technology today.
+OLED TV panels are capable of reaching black levels never before seen, with better contrast across the board, and because the pixels themselves light up, OLED televisions boast quicker response times (and less input lag) than other types of displays, and the picture integrity is stunning at any viewing distance.
 To see how OLED stacks up against regular old LCD, take a look at our head-to-head comparison.

-Sony, standing as the last great Japanese TV manufacturer in the US (sorry, Panasonic, Toshiba, and JVC), doesn’t market as many proprietary technologies as Samsung or LG, but they have all the tech they need to create awe-inspiring TVs.
+Sony, standing as the last great Japanese TV heavyweight in the US (sorry, Panasonic, Toshiba, and JVC), doesn’t market as many proprietary technologies as Samsung or LG, but it has all the tech it needs to create awe-inspiring TVs.

 Sony is the only company other than LG to offer OLED televisions.

-Further, it’s got built-in support for Google Assistant (via a microphone in the remote or in your phone) and Chromecast, for both video and audio.
+Further, Google TV has built-in support for Google Assistant (via a microphone in the remote or in your phone) and Chromecast, for both video and audio.
 Plus, as with Tizen, Google Smart Lock can automatically sync logins from your mobile device to your TV.

 And, if that’s not enough, you can download the Logitech Harmony app to control your smart home devices from the couch.
 Our only gripe with Android TV is that its implementation feels sluggish and unresponsive at times.

 Among the brands in the “heavyweights” category, Vizio offers the most affordable TVs.
-Don’t take that as a sign of lower quality, though; Vizio’s 2020 lineup features some absurdly thin bezels designs, panels with Dolby Vision HDR support, and powerful local dimming for excellent contrast.
+Don’t take that as a sign of lower quality, though; Vizio’s 2021 lineup includes new, breathtaking OLED panels, featuring some absurdly thin bezel designs, Dolby Vision HDR support, and powerful local dimming for excellent contrast.

 Operating system: SmartCast